List of American Girl characters: Lea Clark

 Lea Clark is the fourteenth Girl Of The Year, released in 2016.
 She's partially Latina with her being 1/8th Brazilian.
 Debuting in an episode of Good Morning America, Lea is a budding photographer from St. Louis, Missouri, and is described by American Girl as an animal lover who "discovers a world of possibilities" upon visiting Brazil, culminating in a visit to her brother in the Amazon rainforest.
 Coinciding with her release is a film entitled Lea to the Rescue starring Maggie Elizabeth Jones as the title character, along with coordinating items such as books penned by Lisa Yee entitled Lea Dives In, Lea Leads the Way and Lea and Camila, and a mobile game for iOS.
 American Girl has also launched an advocacy campaign with the World Wildlife Fund called "Wild at Art", urging young girls to contribute to the fund through their artistic abilities.

+The Lea doll has blonde hair, fair skin, and hazel eyes and comes wearing a multicolored dress and brown sandals.
 Her face mold is the Josefina mold.

 Gabriela McBride

 Gabriela McBride is the fifteenth Girl of the Year, released in 2017.
 Gabriela is an aspiring poet from Philadelphia, Pennsylvania, to express her feelings to help her overcome stuttering.
 Gabriela loves to dance at the community center after school.
 She is the first African American Girl of the Year.
-Gabriela uses the Sonali face mold.
+The Gabriela doll has dark skin, brown hair, and brown eyes and comes wearing a purple shirt, a teal tank top, blue leggings, and purple shoes.
+Her face mold is the Sonali face mold.

 Luciana Vega

 Luciana Vega is the sixteenth Girl of The Year.
 She was released on January 1, 2018, and is a space-loving eleven-year-old Chilean girl from Virginia who wants to be the first person to walk on Mars.
 Luciana is the second Latina American Girl of the Year made by American Girl, the first being Marisol.
-She uses the Josefina face mold.
+The Luciana doll has medium skin, brown eyes, and dark hair with a purple stripe and comes wearing a galaxy-pattern dress and silver boots.
+Her face mold is the Josefina mold.

 Blaire Wilson

 Blaire Wilson is the seventeenth Girl of the Year, released on January 1, 2019.
 Hailing from the fictional town of Bluefield, New York, Blaire lives on her family's sustainable farm, which also includes a farm-to-table restaurant, B&B, and special event barn venue.
 She loves to cook and craft, but struggles with newly diagnosed lactose intolerance and her smart device addiction.
-She has a paler skin tone compared to other fair-skinned dolls, and uses the Josefina face mold.
 Blaire's story is authored by Jennifer Castle across two chapter books.
+Her doll has a paler skin tone compared to other fair-skinned dolls, and uses the Josefina face mold.
+The Blaire doll has curly red hair and green eyes and comes wearing a white sundress and purple sandals.